What is Ethical Hacking The White Hat Approach to Strengthening Cybersecurity [2025]

 Security Concepts: A solid understanding of the fundamentals of cybersecurity, such as risk assessment, threat modeling, and security best practices.

-Security Frameworks: Knowledge of security frameworks and standards, including ISO 27001, CIS, and NIST.
+Security Frameworks: knowledge of security frameworks and standards, including ISO 27001, CIS, and NIST.

 c) Hacking Skills: